Ango Abdullahi: Personal life

-Ango Abdullahi is a Muslim, and he is the father of Ango Sadiq Abdullahi, a member of house of representative.
+Ango was born on 13th December 1938 in Old Giwa village, and he is the father of Ango Sadiq Abdullahi, a member of house of representative.
+Ango Abdullahi was born on 13 December 1938 in Old Giwa village.
+He was married to the late senator Aisha Jummai Alhassan, also known as Mama Taraba.

-Awards and honors
+Awards and honours

 He was awarded in 2007 as Commander of the Order of the Niger, CON by the Federal Government of Nigeria, and crowned Magajin Rafin Zazzau (Custodian of water and agricultural resources) by his native Zaria Emirate in the same year.